xpgo/obsidian-folder-note-plugin/README.md

 ## Settings

 - **Hide Note**: turn off the setting if you want to show the note file in file explorer.
 - **Note Name**: set the default folder note name, like `_overview_` or `index`.
-Keyword {{FOLDER_NAME}} can be used to set the note name same as folder name, _HOWEVER_, it is not recommended, because you have to manually change the note file name if you rename a folder.
+Keyword {{FOLDER_NAME}} can be used to set the note name same as folder name, **HOWEVER**, it is not recommended, because you have to manually change the note file name if you rename a folder.
 - **Note Initial Content**: set the initial content for a new folder note.
     - {{FOLDER_NAME}} in the content will be replaced with the folder name.
-    - {{FOLDER_BRIEF}} in the content will be replaced with a folder overview in card view.
+    - {{FOLDER_BRIEF}} in the content will be replaced with a card-style overview of current.
-    - The card view of content is html-based which can be edited and used in other normal notes.

-**Tips for the Card-View of folder note**
+## Card-style overview of folder

+The card-style overview of a folder by keyword {{FOLDER_BRIEF}} is a block of html codes which are generated based on the content of subfolders and note files in the folder.
+There are some tips:

-- You can modify the html code of each card item to dispaly whatever contents you want.
+- Modify the html code of each card item to dispaly whatever contents you want.
-- You can change the color, title, description, note links and footnote of each card item.
+- The color, title, description, note links and footnote of each card item can be changed.
-- The title of card item is linked to the note, so click it to jump or hover it to preview.
+- The title of card item is linked to a note, so click it to jump or hover it to preview.
-- Although the note file order in the file explorer can not be changed, you can reorder the card items as you wish.
+- You can reorder the card items as you wish.
-- Normally, the background image of a note item is the first image of the note, you can manually change it.
+- The background image of a note item is the first image of the note, you can manually change it.
+- If you want to update the overview of a folder, it can be inserted to a note by command: Ctrl+P, Insert Folder Overview.

 ## Change log

+### 0.3.2

+- Insert folder overview by command: ctrl+p, Insert Folder Overview
+- Reorganized source code and fixed a mini bug

-### 0.3.1
+### 0.3.x

-- Fix the command key on Mac
+- Fix the command key on Mac (0.3.1)

-### 0.3.0

 - Automatically generate card-view of folder overview (Experimental).
 - Add keyword {{FOLDER_BRIEF}} for generating the folder overview.

-### 0.2.1 - 0.2.5
+### 0.2.x

 - Fix folder and note name check for hiding.
 (0.2.5)
 - Add settings option to hide or unhide folder note file.
 (0.2.3)